Remote employee reimbursement laws by state

 South Dakota

-Under section 60-2-1 of South Dakota’s Labor and Employment laws, employees are entitled to reimbursement of any necessary expense incurred as a consequence of completing their job duties.
+Under section 60-2-1 of South Dakota’s Labor and Employment laws, employees are entitled to reimbursement of any necessary expense incurred as a result of completing their job duties.
 Moreover, if an employee breaks the law under the direction of their employer, expenses related to the act are also reimbursable as long as the employee didn’t know their actions were illegal.

-Seattle, Washington
+Seattle, WA

 In Seattle specifically, the Seattle Wage Theft Ordinance requires employees to be reimbursed for all necessary expenses they incur on the job.